crumpkl/hello-world/README.md

     Make changes from Lauren/Jayon's review - 6/4
       -adjust height on header
       -take home link off nav
-      -remove link from name on header?
-      -remove links from inside H2
+      -remove link from name on header ~don't think I can change this -remove links from inside H2
       -use square version of picture
       -open all examples in new tabs